pratiksha/cloister/README.md

 Create a Cloister configuration for the cluster you want to launch.
 A sample configuration file can be found in `configs/sample_config.json`.

-During development, you may create many AMIs as you develop and iterate.
-You can prefix your AMI names with a unique value, e.g. `$USERNAME-clamor-i`, and then indicate this prefix in the config file using the `ami_tag` key.
-(For example, `ami_tag: $USERAME-clamor`.)
+Cloister creates instances by cloning an AMI.
+The key `ami` specifies the AMI ID.
-If you specify the AMI id as `latest` then Clamor will automatically use the latest AMI that has your specified prefix.
+Alternatively, you can specify the prefix of an AMI name with the key `ami_tag` and provide the AMI ID `latest` in order to use the latest AMI tagged with the prefix `ami_tag`.
+This may be useful during development.

 ## Cloister commands